skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 ## Cognition

+Speaking your mind is difficult.
-A memory tasked to
-translate thoughts into
+A memory system dealing with language is tasked to translate thoughts into the right words from thousands.
-the right words from thousands is prone to inaccuracies, similarly, the incidental effects of words cannot possibly be managed while trying to understand.
+It is prone to inaccuracies.

+Similarly, a listener
+focused on comprehending,
+is not likely to monitor
+all the incidental priming effects of words on a memory system.
+Words said and words heard
-Words have a latent impact on
+have a latent impact on
 one's beliefs and behaviors.

 These effects